-- For taking great photos, I love using my iPhone with these awesome iPhone lenses and this lightweight tripod to get great shots of us!
+- For taking great photos, I love using my iPhone and this lightweight tripod to get great shots of us!

-- If you want to pack carry-on only, then we love the Osprey Farpoint 40 backpack and I swear by these packing cubes to get my stuff organized!
+- If you want to pack carry-on only, then we love this Level 8 rolling bag!

 Those are the basics of what to bring to DC during your trip!

 After spending three days in Washington, DC, you’ll have seen the main sights, tried the delicious food and drinks, and explored some unique areas around the city.
 We hope you enjoy your time in DC!

 Want more USA content?
 Check these posts out: